HarikrishnanK9/Health-Profile-Analysis-Revealing-Disorder-Patterns-MedicationGuidance-and-Risk-Classification/README.md

 ### Health-Profile-Analysis-Revealing-Disorder-Patterns-MedicationGuidance-and-Risk-Classification
-If you use this repository, please cite it as follows:
+If you use this repository,cite it as follows:

 ```bibtex
 @software{Health_Profile_Analysis2023,